Knoxville Orthognathic Surgery

 Two to three months after surgery, the teeth are gently manipulated by the orthodontist, if necessary, and the braces are then removed.

 Dr. Hall has obtained fellowship training in surgery of the craniofacial skeleton.
 Surgery to reposition the jaws requires a team approach to your care.
 He and his partner, Dr. Boutros, will work closely with you, your dentist, and your orthodontist to formulate a plan of care that is appropriate for you.

-If you have any questions about orthognathic surgery or would like to meet with Dr. Hall to discuss your options, call 713.791.0700 and schedule an appointment to meet with him at either of his Houston locations.
-You can also use the contact forms to request an appointment by email or request a consult via the internet at 2nd.md.
-To schedule an internet consultation click the 2nd MD logo below.
+If you have any questions about Knoxville orthognathic surgery or would like to meet with Dr. Hall to discuss your options, call (865) 973-9500 or use our contact form and request an appointment.
+For out of town patients, feel free to request an online consult via Skype.